holyheld/hh-v1-sdk/README.md

     minTopUpAmountInEUR: string; // example: '5'
   };
   common: {
-    // fee (in percent) that is deducted when making an off-ramping operation
+    // fee (in percent) that is deducted when making an off-ramping operation on mainnet
     topUpFeePercent: string; // example: '0.75'
   };
 }